Loschcode/wirecard-elastic/README.md

 ![alt text](https://hostbillapp.com/images/wirecard.png "Wirecard GmbH")

-This library  integrates the elastic API for Wirecard Payment Service in Ruby.
+This library  integrates the Elastic API for Wirecard Payment Service in Ruby.
+This library could actually be extended to manage any Elastic API service provider.

 ## Installation